 These drone laws, which apply to all states in the U.S., including Ohio, were created by the federal government.

-You must be a commercial pilot to fly a drone in Ohio.
+You must be a commercial pilot to fly a drones in Ohio.
 You must follow the FAA’s Part 107 Small UAS Rule (Part 107) to fly a drone for business or work purposes.

-You can fly a drone in Ohio as a government employee (e.g., for a fire or police department).
+You can fly a drones in Ohio as a government employee (e.g., for a fire or police department).

 Please note: This page is intended to be used as an informational tool and not a substitute for legal advice.